 Updated: Jun 6

 written by Kumiko SAWA

-My late husband & I favourite destination was Spain, famous for their food + red wine.
+My late husband & I favourite destination was Spain, famous for their food &

-I often cook Spanish food including tapas, but one of our favourite is a
+red wine.
+I often cook Spanish food, including tapas, but one of our favourites

-country style Paella which is inspired from a Japanese chef who lives in Spain.
+was a country-style paella inspired by a Japanese chef who lives in Spain.

 1 medium sized onion - cut finely

-1-2 green capsicum - sliced in thin stripes
+1-2 green capsicum - sliced in thin strips

-1-2 red capsicum - sliced in thin stripes (or use roast capsicum)
+1-2 red capsicum - sliced in thin strips (or

 1 clove of garlic - cut finely